mendez-luisjose/Breast-Cancer-Predictor-with-Scikit-Learn-Streamlit-and-Deployed-with-Flask-and-AWS/README.md

 ## Binary Classificator Breast Cancer Model with Scikit Learn, Streamlit, Flask and AWS

-The Model was trained with Tabular Breast Cancer Data and with the `Linear Regression` Scikit-Learn Architecture.
+The Model was trained with Tabular Breast Cancer Data and with the `Logistic Regression` Scikit-Learn Architecture.
 The Model predicts if a given cell is either `Benign` or `Malignant`, also the U.I. to select the parameters of the cell was built with Streamlit and the API with Flask.
 Last, the Flask API was deployed on AWS EC2.

 ![](./assets/prev-3.gif)